clrobert/alpha_beta_pruning/README.md

 out: index of choice

 Note: we don't need a function to find the current game state because it is updated with every move.
-A move is just moving the pointer of the current game state to the next game state.
+A move is just moving the reference of the current game state to the next game state.

-## Optimizations
-- [ ] Function to prune all impossible game states.
-- [ ] Function to prune all game states in which one of the players does not win.
-- [ ] Better definitions of minimax and maximin for one and two player games.
-- [ ] Implementing multiple strategies.

 ## Goals
 - [ ] Ability for a human to take a turn.